Take Only What You Need: Rank Minimization as an Implicit Forgetting Regularizer in Continual Learning: More Experiments

 \subsection{Evaluation with Other VLMs}

 To evaluate the broader applicability of our method, we conducted preliminary experiments with BLIP \citep{li2022blip} on X-TAIL (Table \ref{tab:blip}).
-Our method consistently outperformed prior works and exceeded the pre-trained model’s upper-bound performance, demonstrating its general effectiveness across different VLMs.
+Our method modestly improves upon prior works and exceeds the pre-trained model’s upper-bound performance, suggesting applicability across different VLMs.